 Today, OCRL seeks to create spaces and opportunities within the immediate environs of the University and in its larger circles where questions that originate within religious, philosophical, ethical, or spiritual practice can be voiced and explored openly.
 The chaplains' work is rooted in the care of the whole person—body, soul and spirit, the encouragement of religious literacy, and the support of religious diversity at Brown.

 In 2008, the Office moved from its long-time location in Faunce House across Waterman Street to what is now known as Page-Robinson Hall (formerly J. Walter Wilson Building (fourth floor).
 In this setting, which overlooks the former Faunce offices, the chaplaincy is now located in the heart of student activities.
 The building, a former laboratory, was completely rehabilitated to serve as a hub for student support services and classrooms.
 The Office of the Chaplains and Religious Life continue to make this new setting a center for religious and spiritual life at Brown.

-(Photo above: The Waterman Street side of the J. Walter Wilson Building overlooks Faunce House, the home of the chaplaincy for fifty years.
+(Photo above: The Waterman Street side of the Page-Robinson Hall Building overlooks Faunce House, the home of the chaplaincy for fifty years.
 Photo courtesy of Brown's Department of Facilities Management.)